Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

    ![Program](/docs/imgs/ProgramDevice.jpg)
 ---

-## Part 5: Get Started with Your First Assembly Program Using the MiPro Toolkit
+## Get Started with Your First Assembly Program Using the MiPro Toolkit

-The MiPro Toolkit allows you to write, assemble, and upload assembly programs to the MiPro-XG processor.
+The MiPro Toolkit allows you to write, assemble, and upload assembly programs to the MiPro-XG processor and debug running programs.

-### Step 5.1: Install the MiPro Toolkit
+### Step 1: Install the MiPro Toolkit
 Install the MiPro toolkit referring to the [Installation Guide](/src/Software/MiPro_XG_Toolkit/README.md).

-### Step 5.3: Assemble your first Program
+### Step 2: Assemble your first Program
 1. Open a terminal.
 Inside the GitHub repository, navigate to `MiPro-XG-V1/src/Software/examplePrograms/count`
 2. Use the MiPro Toolkit to assemble your program into a binary:
    ```